WATERFRONT

 PALM PASSAGE

-This project involved improvements to Palm Passage, a retail and open-space complex in Charlotte Amalie’s historic district, which spans between the waterfront and Main Street.
-The scope included updating signage and typeface design, remodeling an open-air bar canopy, relocating and redesigning existing iron gates, selecting new building wall and shutter colors, and reconstructing one of the courtyard entrances to comply with ADA requirements.
+This project focused on improvements to Palm Passage, a retail and open-space complex in Charlotte Amalie’s historic district that connects the waterfront with Main Street.
+The scope included updating signage and typeface design, remodeling an open-air bar canopy, relocating and redesigning iron gates, selecting new wall and shutter colors, and reconstructing a courtyard entrance to meet ADA requirements.

-Additional work, though not implemented, featured new espalier with aerial plants or vines to screen exposed wires and utility boxes, the replacement of shade umbrellas with new palms to supplement the only three existing palms, which were constricted in small stone planter boxes, and the replacement of some movable black planters to increase usable space with new large royal palms planted on the ground.
-The existing cold-pink color was replaced with a faux deep golden-yellow finish, inspired by historic buildings in Christiansted, St. Croix.
-This color, approved by the Historic Preservation Committee, has since influenced the district’s color palette.
+Additional proposed work—though not implemented—included espalier planting to screen exposed utilities, replacing shade umbrellas with new palms to supplement the three existing trees confined in small planter boxes, and substituting movable planters with large royal palms planted directly in the ground.
+The existing cold-pink façade was replaced with a faux deep golden-yellow inspired by historic buildings in Christiansted, St. Croix—a color approved by the Historic Preservation Committee that has since influenced the district’s palette.

 AH RIISE

-This project consisted of the design and construction documents for improving the waterfront courtyard of the AH Riise Mall, which comprises a series of shops along AH Riise Alley.
-Phase One construction included the design and installation of a custom fountain with bronze and limestone materials, and directory signage.
-A water garden, stone benches, new plantings, window displays, and landscape lighting were included in the design for Phase Two construction, but were not implemented.
+This project included the design and construction documents for the waterfront courtyard of the A.H.
+Riise Mall, a series of shops along A.H.
+Riise Alley.
+Phase One included tge design and installation of a custom bronze and limestone fountain and new directory signage, while Phase Two—though never implemented—proposed a water garden, stone benches, plantings, window displays, and landscape lighting to further enrich the courtyard experience.

 HIBISCUS ALLEY

-This project called for the creation of a planted retention area beneath a walkable new elevated terrace, engineered to capture, filter, and utilize stormwater from the surrounding alley paving and roof areas.
-The runoff had previously accumulated in a long puddle in an awkward linear depression of the alley, creating many problems for pedestrians.
-We regraded the waterfront portion of the alley paving so that runoff enters the sides of the new terrace, reaching the retention area planted with palms, which is now used as a sitting area for the nearby restaurant.
-Stormwater on the terrace itself is directed into the retention cavity through a linear opening planted with snake plants.
-The improvements included the design of custom benches, lighting, balconies, railings for surrounding buildings, along with overall façade renovations, which were not built.
+This project proposed a planted retention area beneath a walkable elevated terrace, designed to capture, filter, and reuse stormwater from adjacent alley paving and roof areas.
+Previously, runoff collected in a long puddle along a depressed section of the alley, creating challenges for pedestrians.
+The redesign regraded the waterfront paving to direct water toward the terrace edges, where it enters the palm-planted retention area now serving as a sitting space for a nearby restaurant.
+Stormwater from the terrace itself is channeled into the cavity through a linear opening planted with snake plants.
+Additional improvements included custom benches, lighting, balconies, railings, and façade renovations, though these were not built.